What is an ad exchange?

 Ad exchange definition

-What does an ad exchange do?
+How does an ad exchange work?

 Ad exchanges provide publishers with a place to make ad inventory available to buyers.
 SSPs supply inventory that can be bid on, while DSPs bid on this inventory, all within the ad exchange.
 DSPs and SSPs can even plug into multiple ad exchanges to create a wider pool of inventory.